 Variography is the analysis of spatial continuity of the grade.
-Micon performed various iterations with 3-D variograms, in order to identify the best parameters for the deposits of the Candelones Project.
+Micon performed various iterations with 3-D variograms, in order to identify the best parameters for the Candelones Extension deposit.

 First, down-the-hole variograms were constructed for each zone, to establish the nugget effect to be used in the modelling of the 3-D variograms.
-Figures 14.3 to 14.5 show the resulting major variograms of the 3 zones.
+Figure 14.3 and Figure 14.4 show the resulting major variograms of the Candelones Extension deposit for gold and copper, repectively.